What is a Cryptocurrency Whitepaper?

 - Blockchain: This is like a digital ledger that records all transactions made with the cryptocurrency.
 It's public and can't be tampered with, making it secure.

-- Decentralization: Imagine a group project where everyone has a say, and no single person controls everything.
+- Decentralisation: Imagine a group project where everyone has a say, and no single person controls everything.
 That's what decentralization means in crypto.
 It's about spreading power and decision-making.

 - Consensus Mechanism: This is how everyone in the cryptocurrency network agrees on valid transactions.
 Think of it as the rules of the game that everyone follows.